 One Day in Salt Lake City Itinerary

-Morning: Mormon Tabernacle Choir Tour
+Morning: Tabernacle Choir Tour

-This is very silly, but before I visited Salt Lake City, I didn’t realize that you could actually go see the Mormon Tabernacle Choir.
+This is very silly, but before I visited Salt Lake City, I didn’t realize that you could actually go see the Tabernacle Choir.
 I assumed they performed as some sort of secret society in an underground lair.
 But their performances are open to the public every Sunday.
-If you really want to maximize your One Day in Salt Lake City Itinerary, I suggest taking the Mormon Tabernacle Choir and Salt Lake City tour with Salt Lake City Tours.
+If you really want to maximize your One Day in Salt Lake City Itinerary, I suggest taking the Tabernacle Choir and Salt Lake City tour with Salt Lake City Tours.

-The Mormon Tabernacle Choir only performs on Sunday mornings.
+The Tabernacle Choir only performs on Sunday mornings.
 They also have a dress rehearsal on Thursday afternoons.
 So those are the only times you can catch a full performance.
 But if you’re not available for a tour at those times, you can always take a very similar tour with Salt Lake City Tours.
 This one includes a concert with the Tabernacle Organ, not the full choir.

 Now that you’re aware of all your options, allow me to share with you…

-approximately top 5: One Day in Salt Lake City Itinerary
+Approximately top 5: One Day in Salt Lake City Itinerary

-1) Mormon tabernacle choir
+1) Tabernacle choir

-The Mormon Tabernacle Choir’s concert, Music and the Spoken Word, is notable for many reasons.
+The Tabernacle Choir’s concert, Music and the Spoken Word, is notable for many reasons.
 First, it is the longest, continuously-running radio broadcast in the world.
 It’s been going since before World War II.
-I’m pretty impressed that this church choir out West has manage to outlive flashier fads like the Rubik’s Cube and the Macarena.
+I’m pretty impressed that this church choir out West has managed to outlive flashier fads like the Rubik’s Cube and the Macarena.

-I wasn’t exactly sure what Mormon music would sound like.
+I wasn’t exactly sure what the choir’s music would sound like.
 Now, I didn’t think they’d start playing songs from The Book of Mormon, but I wasn’t 100 percent sure.
 After listening to the concert, I still am not sure what Mormon music sounds like.
 They appeared to sing all sorts of songs you could find in any Protestant service.
 Everything from the Psalms to Methodist hymns to Episcopalians was covered.
 Only Broadway musicals and Catholics were left out.

 The “spoken word” sermon was similarly ecumenical.
 The speech was on recently deceased Jon Huntsman Sr. (His son, the former Governor of Utah and Ambassador to Russia, is probably the first person to come to your mind when you are thinking of Jon Huntsmans.)
 Apparently Huntsman Sr. was known for his philanthropy.
 He gave away ten percent of his income even back when he and his wife were struggling financially.